OctopusDeploy/blog/blog/2018-05/dynamic-infrastructure/index.md

 ## Azure Resource Manager Templates and Cloud Regions

-With all the targets added in `2018.5`, *Cloud Regions* still have a role in scoping your deployment scripts to support a [Multi-region Deployment Pattern](https://octopus.com/docs/deployment-patterns/multi-region-deployment-pattern).
+Even with all the new targets added in `2018.5`, **Cloud Regions** still have a role in scoping your deployment scripts to support a [Multi-region Deployment Pattern](https://octopus.com/docs/deployment-patterns/multi-region-deployment-pattern).
-You can incorporate Cloud Regions to be able to run your PowerShell scripts or Azure Resource Manager Templates for different geographic regions, for example.
+You can incorporate **Cloud Regions** to be able to run your PowerShell scripts or Azure Resource Manager Templates for different geographic regions, for example.

 ### Setup

-For this example we are going to create two *Cloud Regions*
+For this example we are going to create two **Cloud Regions**

 ![Cloud Regions](cloud-regions.png "width=500")